JayHoltslander/Structured-Data-JSON-LD/README.md

 ## Contents

 * **[Article.json](https://github.com/JayHoltslander/Structured-Data-JSON-LD/blob/master/Article.json)** - If you’re a publisher website, the more specific schema types like [NewsArticle](https://schema.org/NewsArticle) or [BlogPosting](https://schema.org/BlogPosting) are recommended (choose one or the other, depending on your site/content).
 Leveraging these markups accordingly can help your content to appear in Google News and in-depth articles search suggestions.
-Google Resource Page: [Enabling Rich Snippets for Articles](https://developers.google.com/structured-data/rich-snippets/articles)
+See: [Enabling Rich Snippets for Articles](https://developers.google.com/structured-data/rich-snippets/articles). **Note:** To show up in Google's News Carousel not only will the page require Structured Data but it's also [required to be a valid AMP page](https://developers.google.com/search/docs/data-types/article).
+If you are using the [official AMP Plugin for Wordpress](https://en-ca.wordpress.org/plugins/amp/) you will definitely want to use Tag Manager to insert your Structured Data as opposed to other methods since you will be able to [dynamically generate Schema.org JSON-LD Tags](https://moz.com/blog/using-google-tag-manager-to-dynamically-generate-schema-org-json-ld-tags) from pages that contain the correct pattern for your posts. **eg:** ``?amp=1`` or ``/amp``
 <br><br>
 [![](https://github.com/JayHoltslander/Structured-Data-JSON-LD/raw/master/button.png)](https://search.google.com/structured-data/testing-tool?url=https://raw.githubusercontent.com/JayHoltslander/Structured-Data-JSON-LD/master/Article.json#url=https%3A%2F%2Fraw.githubusercontent.com%2FJayHoltslander%2FStructured-Data-JSON-LD%2Fmaster%2FArticle.json)<br><br>